SAP-samples/teched2025-DA265/exercises/ex6/README.md

 2. Select **Paste** which will paste the visualisation from Joule Analytical Insights into our story.
 3. Enter `show me sales by store for da265`
 4. Press enter or click **send**

+> [!CAUTION]
+> If Joule indicates it doesn't have information on DA265, please retry later.
+You might also skip to step 7 and come back to this step afterwards.

 ![Image](img/8147.jpg)